microsoft/playwright-test/README.md

 ```

 #### Default arguments

-This package provides browser primitives as arguments to your test functions.
+The test runner provides browser primitives as arguments to your test functions.
 Tests can use one or more of these primitives.

-Learn how to customize or create your own arguments with [test fixtures](#fixtures).

-* `page`: Instance of [Page](https://playwright.dev/#path=docs%2Fapi.md&q=class-page).
+- `page`: Instance of [Page](https://playwright.dev/#path=docs%2Fapi.md&q=class-page).
 Each test gets a new isolated page to run the test.
-* `context`: Instance of [BrowserContext](https://playwright.dev/#path=docs%2Fapi.md&q=class-browsercontext).
+- `context`: Instance of [BrowserContext][browser-context].
 Each test gets a new isolated context to run the test.
 The `page` object belongs to this context.
-* `browser`: Instance of [Browser](https://playwright.dev/#path=docs%2Fapi.md&q=class-browser).
+- `browser`: Instance of [Browser](https://playwright.dev/#path=docs%2Fapi.md&q=class-browser).
 Browsers are shared across tests to optimize resources.
 Each worker process gets a browser instance.

+Use [test fixtures](docs/fixtures.md) to customize or create new function arguments.

 #### Spec syntax

 Use `it` and `describe` to write test functions.

 ```js
 const { it, describe, beforeAll, beforeEach, afterAll, afterEach } = require('@playwright/test');